 Planning your college career is a daunting task for any young person.
 Tuition isn’t cheap these days and many go into serious debt to pay for their education.
 Today’s students want to ensure they’ll get a return on their investment.
 Give them a little direction by highlighting the top courses, schools and degree programs you think will help them build the best foundation for their careers with these kinds of blog post ideas like: 27 Best Blogging Courses and 101 Best Online Business Courses.

 77. Which events should people in your industry attend and why?

 There are dozens of conferences, conventions, meetups up and workshops happening every day in cities across the country.
 Which ones are the most beneficial for people in your niche to attend?
 Why do you feel that way?
 Share your thoughts with these kinds of blog post ideas for your audience and invite them to share their own recommendations.

 78. Create a list of the keyboard shortcuts that can help people save time

 Memorizing the keyboard shortcuts for your favorite apps are one of those small investments that can pay off big in the long run.
 Knock it out of the park with these types of helpful blog post ideas by spending some time collecting the most useful shortcuts and key commands to put them together in an ultimate list.

 79. Pull together the ultimate list of resources for your niche

 The web is a big place.
 Even with Google, it can be difficult to track down the best resources in your niche.
-Bookmark the best resources you can find, group them by type and you’ve got a series of killer blog post ideas to give your readers a one stop shop for useful tools.
+Bookmark the best resources you can find (or sign up for Google Alerts about the topic), group them by type and you’ve got a series of killer blog post ideas to give your readers a one stop shop for useful tools.

 80. Recount the history of your industry and how it has developed over time